rrodakowski/nibbler/README.md

 Nibbler requires:

 * A Mail Transfer Agent on the system, such as Sendmail or Postfix.
-* It requires Python packages OPML and sqlalchemy
+* It requires Python packages opml ,lxml, feedparser, SQLAlchemy, Jinja2

 # Installation